pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/redacted-view.md

-# Restricted View
+# Redacted View

 __Minimum MongoDB Version:__ 4.2

 ## Scenario

-You have a _persons_ collection, where a particular client application shouldn't be allowed to see sensitive information.
-Consequently, you will provide a read-only view of a filtered subset of peoples' data only.
-In a real-world situation, you would also use MongoDB's Role-Based Access Control (RBAC) to limit the client application to only be able to access the view and not the original collection.
-You will use the view (named _adults_) to restrict the personal data for the client application in two ways:
+You have a user management system containing data on various people in a database, and you need to ensure a particular client application cannot view the sensitive parts of the data on each person.
+Consequently, you will provide a read-only view of peoples' data only.
+You will use the view (named _adults_) to redact the personal data and expose this view to the client application as the only way to access personal information.
+The view will apply the following two rules to restrict what data can be accessed:

  1. Only show people aged 18 and over (by checking each person's `dateofbirth` field)
  2. Exclude each person's `social_security_num` field from results

-> _Essentially, this is an illustration of achieving "record-level" access control in MongoDB._
+> _In a real-world situation, you would also use MongoDB's Role-Based Access Control (RBAC) to limit the client application to only be able to access the view and not the original collection._

 ## Sample Data Population